 A solo artist starting out aims for 8-15 sessions per month in year one.
 At an average €350 per session, that's €2,800-5,250 monthly revenue.
 With 30-40% total charges (social contributions + venue + insurance + consumables + software), net lands between €1,700 and €3,700/month.
 Sustainable only if the venue stays under ~€800/month and the simplified self-employed tier covers the activity.

-"First year solo in Manchester.
-I averaged 11 sessions a month at £270 each.
-Annual revenue around £36k, total charges £11k (£600/month venue, self-assessment tax, consumables, software).
-Real money in my pocket: about £1,950/month over 11 working months.
-Not rich, but I lived and paid back the initial investment."
+"First year solo: 11 sessions a month on average at €320 each, ~€42k annual revenue.
+Total charges ~€22k (€700/month venue, 25.6% micro-BNC contributions, consumables, software).
+Real net before income tax: about €1,800/month over 11 working months.
+Not rich, but enough to live on and pay back the initial investment."

-— Tattoo artist, 28, 2 years solo, Manchester
+— Composite illustrative profile: tattoo artist, 28, 2 years solo

 Profile 2: established independent (4-10 years, stable waitlist)